monkeyboard/Wiegand-Protocol-Library-for-Arduino/README.md

 ## NON Standard Bit Length

-This library was designed to decode standard Wiegand protocol with 1 START bit and 1 STOP bit.
+This library was designed to decode standard Wiegand protocol with 1 START bit, 1 STOP bit and bit length stated in the title.
 For multi-bit length protocol, please try [Wiegand NG Multi Bit Wiegand Library for Arduino](https://github.com/jpliew/Wiegand-NG-Multi-Bit-Wiegand-Library-for-Arduino).

 ## Requirements